dnr/styx/README.md

 ## Introduction

-Styx is an alternate binary substitution mechanism for Nix that provides efficient disk and bandwidth usage, and on-demand fetching.
+Styx is an alternate binary substitution mechanism for Nix.
+It downloads data on-demand,
+stores common chunks of data only once to reduce local disk usage, and uses differential compression to reduce bandwidth usage.

+It's currently quite experimental, though the basic features are working.
+If you want to try it, skip down to the bottom.

+### Motivation

-Before explaining what it does and how it works, let me motivate things a
+Before explaining exactly what it does and how it works, let me motivate things a little:
-little:

 We all know that Nix uses a ton of storage and bandwidth.
 This is because of how it works: each package contains absolute references to its dependencies, so if